google/travel-impact-model/README.md

 #### Flight level CO<sub>2</sub> estimates

-The Travel Impact Model is based on the Tier 3 methodology for emission estimates from the
+The Travel Impact Model estimates fuel burn based on the Tier 3 methodology for emission estimates from the
 [Annex 1.A.3.a Aviation 2019](https://www.eea.europa.eu/publications/emep-eea-guidebook-2019/part-b-sectoral-guidance-chapters/1-energy/1-a-combustion/1-a-3-a-aviation/view)
 published by the European Environment Agency (EEA).